 If you answered “yes” to these three questions, that functionality may best be built outside your ERP.
 In working with businesses for more than 20 years, DataServ has found that several financial operations functions, such as accounts payable (AP) and accounts receivable (AR) processing, often times meet these criteria.
 You should consider building a solution outside of your ERP if you are looking to accomplish the following:

 Enhancing collections performance on past due accounts – Using your ERP as the main process for resolving pesky AR issues may not be your best option.
 In many AR situations, clients require not just an invoice, but a proof of delivery (POD) and/or a packing slip before they will pay an invoice.
 Many ERP’s simply do not have a simple way for finance professionals to get at all of this information in a manner that is conducive to collector productivity.
-As an example, Sony Pictures Home Entertainment, winner of the 2014 Institute of Financial Operations AR Innovation Award, utilized a DataServ solution that gathered all transaction documentation (invoice, packing slip, and POD) and presented the data and images through a one-click link in their ERP.
-This information became so easily accessible that it could be reviewed with Sony’s customers while they were on the phone, and images of all the documents were then downloaded into a single PDF file and sent along with the relevant payment information.
+As an example, a DataServ client utilized a solution that gathered all transaction documentation (invoice, packing slip, and POD) and presented the data and images through a one-click link in their ERP.
+This information became so easily accessible that it could be reviewed with their customers while they were on the phone, and images of all the documents were then downloaded into a single PDF file and sent along with the relevant payment information.
 This approach led to significant improvements in collecting money from delinquent accounts.
-It was cheaper and faster for Sony to outsource this specialized activity.
+It was cheaper and faster for them to outsource this specialized activity.

 Eliminating paper from your payment process – When it comes to AP, one of the keys to improvement is eliminating paper and automating the entire process.
 Having an AP automation solution that can provide you with all electronic data and images, regardless of how your suppliers submit invoices, is a capability not found in ERP’s.